btskinner/dotfiles/README.md

-# Dotfiles

-These are the dotfiles I use on my MacOS machine to make my life easier.
+This repo contains the the dotfiles I use on my MacOS machine to make my life easier.
 They are heavily influenced (read: cut and paste with changes) by [Mathias Bynens' dotfiles repo](https://github.com/mathiasbynens/dotfiles).
 Feel free to use